 Not even the police.

-What our security do in most cases is making a big fuss out of it all, and then letting you do exactly whatever you want to do.
+What our security do in most cases is making a big fuss out of it all, and then letting you do exactly whatever you are doing.

 They know their daughters and sisters are the same.

-Following a boyband in your teenage years is nothing but educational for you, and it’s something that will shape your personality: not being afraid to face gorillas just to throw a teddy bear at your personal Gary Barlow means that you won’t hesitate to take risks in life.
+Following a boyband in your teenage years is nothing but educational for you, and it’s something that shapes your personality for the better: not being afraid to face gorillas just to throw a teddy bear at your personal Gary Barlow means that you won’t hesitate to take risks in life.

 Tepid feelings have never encountered burning passions, and hearts are made for yearning, this is why you may enjoy a lot of different music, but you’ll eventually find your purpose only between The Beatles, Bob Dylan, Pink Floyd, Queen, Michael Jackson, Madonna, U2, Rem, David Bowie and all the other eternally magnificent ones I forgot to mention.